guestlinelabs/onekey/README.md

-  -l, --baseLocale [OPTIONAL] Base locale (defaults to language marked as default in languages.json) -u, --apiUrl     OpenAI API URL (it can be read from environment variable OPENAI_API_URL) -k, --apiKey     OpenAI API key (it can be read from environment variable OPENAI_API_KEY) -c, --prettier   [OPTIONAL] Path for the prettier config -x, --context    [OPTIONAL] File with additional context for the translations -t, --tone       [OPTIONAL] Tone of the translation (formal/informal/neutral, defaults to neutral)
+  -l, --baseLocale [OPTIONAL] Base locale (defaults to language marked as default in languages.json) -u, --apiUrl     OpenAI API URL (it can be read from environment variable OPENAI_API_URL) -k, --apiKey     OpenAI API key (it can be read from environment variable OPENAI_API_KEY) -m, --model      OpenAI API model (it can be read from environment variable OPENAI_API_MODEL) -c, --prettier   [OPTIONAL] Path for the prettier config -x, --context    [OPTIONAL] File with additional context for the translations -t, --tone       [OPTIONAL] Tone of the translation (formal/informal/neutral, defaults to neutral)